CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Vocations.md

 ## Example Vocation

 Let's assume I have 1 STR, 1 RFX, and 1 INT.
 I take the Vocation "Chef" and give it the governing attribute RFX and INT.
 RFX makes sense since Chef's have to use their senses to smell, taste, and quick fine motor control.
 INT makes sense as they have to have a vast knowledge of recipes and flavor combinations.
 I increase it to level 2.
-My "Chef" dice pool is 7d6.
+My "Chef" vocation dice pool is 7d6.

 I add the "Wine Knowledge" vocational skill and give it the governing attribute RFX and INT.
 RFX makes sense as they'd have to use their sense to smell and taste the wine.
 INT makes sense since they have to have a vast knowledge of wine types and what were good years for wine where the grapes were grown.
 Wine knowledge is also not covered by any other core skill.
 I set my "Wine Knowledge" at level 2 since my "Chef" vocation is at level.